 The American Red Cross Club is a student organization that seeks to promote the work of the American Red Cross and provide opportunities for students to serve locally and nationally in the mission of the Red Cross.
 Opportunities for service include: disaster relief services, safety services (First Aid, CPR, etc.), service to the armed forces members and their families, and blood donations.
 For more information contact the American Red Cross Club at email@example.com.

 The purpose of the Anime Club is to promote cultural understanding and fellowship among students.
 This is accomplished through several methods.
 While one of the club’s main activities is watching Japanese animation, members also analyze the worldview inherent in this media and reflect on what can be learned from it.
-Members recognize that not all anime is inherently compatible to the Catholic worldview and discuss why it is important to challenge it from a Catholic perspective.
+We recognize that not all anime is inherently compatible to the Catholic worldview and why it is important to challenge it from a Catholic perspective.
 Therefore, while not all of the material is Catholic, the way in which we approach it is.
-For more information contact FUS Anime Club at email@example.com.
+We also participate in local charities such as Urban Mission's Unity Kitchen as well a host prayer sessions.
+For more information contact Anime Club at firstname.lastname@example.org.

 The Annunciations provide an opportunity for Franciscan women to enjoy a capella music, the fellowship of true womanhood through Our Lady, and to share musical gifts and talents, along with the Catholic faith, for the greater honor and glory of God.
-For more information contact the Annunciations at firstname.lastname@example.org.
+We strive to use the forum of music to bring ourselves and others closer to Christ through Mary, our Mediatrix, and to reflect her Fiat at the Annunciation.
+For more information contact the Annunciations at email@example.com.

-The Baronettes is a team with a Christian atmosphere where, through dance, women can grow in community and confidence.
-The team wholeheartedly fosters and supports the mission statement of Franciscan University with Christ at the center of its endeavors as the women continuously work to develop Christian character and integrity.
-For more information, contact the Baronettes at email@example.com.
+The Baronettes are a team with a Christian atmosphere where, through dance, girls can grow in community and confidence.
+We wholeheartedly foster and support the mission statement of Franciscan University with Christ at the center of its endeavors as we continuously work to develop Christian character and integrity.
+For more information contact the Baronettes at firstname.lastname@example.org.